josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### Observe

 Look around.
 Invasive plants are obvious.
+(All around Irvington Circle, Pennsy Trail, yards).

 - Does it turn green before anything else and stay green longer?
 - Do birds know how to nest in it or eat its fruit/seed?
 (Question of nutritional content)